safvan8/JDBC-CRUD-Application-Enhanced/README.md

-# JDBC-CRUD-Application-Enhanced
-Developed JDBC CRUD Application ,
+#  Re-written my Old JDBC Console based CRUD application
 This application will be very much helpful for a Normal user to perform CRUD Operations in Database without Knowing Database Concepts.

 Previously I developed one JDBC app Using Statement Object.